python/devguide/documentation/markup.rst

 Representing an interactive session requires including the prompts and output along with the Python code.
 No special markup is required for interactive sessions.
-After the last line of input or output presented, there should not be an "unused" primary prompt; this is an example of what *not* to do:
+After the last line of input or output is presented, there should be no trailing prompt.
+An example of correct usage is:

 .. code-block:: python

    >>> 1 + 1
    2
-   >>>

 Syntax highlighting is handled in a smart way: